Ahmedmostafa2000/Computer_vision/README.md

 # Computer_vision
-Some computer vision solutions using OpenCV and other methods
+Some computer vision solutions using OpenCV, MediaPipe and other methods